Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

 - microservice is subscribed to event streams / message bus to update the DB (and pay also publish to said event streams / message busses)

 ### Explain the Monolithic, SOA and Microservices Architectures
+- Monolith:
+  - Application made of a single code base
+  - app runs as a single process and entire code shares the same memory
+  - functions in the code share the same codebase
+- Service Oriented Architecture (SOA):
+  - Tries to break down monolith app to smaller components
+  - Services communicate via Synchronous API calls (SOAP or REST)
+  - often services share the same db although not a best practice
+- Microservice:
+  - services are smaller and finer grained compared to SOA
+  - microservices communicate via REST apis, events and messages
+  - each domain has its own DB

+### What is Bounded Context?
+- A concept in Domain Driven Design (DDD)
+-

 ---